Should you sell your diesel car?

-As a result, diesel sales grew and now account for almost half of all new cars registered in the UK every year.
+As a result, diesel sales grew to the point where they accounted for almost half of all new cars registered in the UK every year.

 But after new pollution studies and emissions scandals, diesel engines are now being targeted by tax increases and urban emission charges.

 So can a new or second-hand diesel car still be a wise investment?
 And if you currently own a diesel vehicle, is it a good time to sell?
-It may be a good time to check your car’s ULEZ compliance status in London to decide.
+If you live in or near London, you should check your car’s ULEZ compliance status before you decide.

-There are definitely still benefits to buying or owning a diesel car, despite the introduction of the diesel ‘toxin tax’ and multiple clean air zones in several major cities in the UK.
-And if you’re considering selling your vehicle, the news may not be as bad as you might have thought.
+There are definitely still benefits to buying or owning a diesel car, despite the introduction of the diesel ‘toxin tax’ and clean air zones in several major cities in the UK.
+They tend to fetch a greater MPG than other fuel types, and last longer than petrol engines.

-So whether you’re looking to sell a diesel car, or even exploring leasing a new petrol one, our guide should help you make the right decision.
+So, if you’re considering selling a diesel car our guide should help you make the right decision.

 When a diesel car makes sense:

 - Long journeys:

 Diesel engines still save you money on long journeys and big annual mileages versus petrol equivalents.
-If you generally cover 15,000 miles or more in a year, then you can definitely cut costs.
+If you generally cover 15,000 miles or more in a year, then you can cut costs.

 - Rural locations:

-The focus on diesel taxation is in urban areas, particularly London means that older diesels won’t make sense.
+The focus on diesel taxation in urban areas, particularly London, means that older diesel vehicles are not a sound investment.
 New diesel cars which meet Euro 6 standards or above are largely exempt from new taxes at the moment, but this may change in the future.
 Regular urban driving can also clog the diesel particulate filter.